wocai7626/EE551-project/README.md

 This project makes a simple game.

+TODO

-I need Create a spacecraft that can move and shoot left and right based on user input
+       Create a spacecraft that can move and shoot left and right based on user input

        Create a group of aliens as targets for shooting